kul-optec/AbstractOperators.jl/README.md

 # AbstractOperators.jl

-Abstract operators package for Julia.

 ## Description

-Abstract operators generalize matrices by including linear mappings of arrays of any dimensions and nonlinear functions.
-Unlike matrices however, abstract operators apply the linear mappings with specific algorithms that minimize the memory requirements while maximizing their efficiency.
+Abstract operators extend the syntax typically used for matrices to linear mappings of arbitrary dimensions and nonlinear functions.
+Unlike matrices however, abstract operators apply the mappings with specific efficient algorithms that minimize memory requirements.
 This is particularly useful in iterative algorithms and in first order large-scale optimization algorithms.

 ## Installation